mwang2700/jeopardy-clue-finder/README.md

 Due to the fact that jservice is http and GitHub Pages uses https, a service called [CORS Anywhere](https://cors-anywhere.herokuapp.com/) was used.
 Unfortunately, there's a limitation on the amount of API calls that can be made hourly with CORS Anywhere.
 In the scope of this being a challenge, I decided not to host CORS Anywhere on my own server, as the only user would be the person judging this.
 Since I didn't host it on my own server, this restriction becomes a problem if the user wants to view all cards using the View All button.
 As a result, in reality, the site can only be used a limited number of times in an hour.

 I chose to stick with CORS Anywhere regardless since I felt that it could be reasonably extrapolated that the rest of the data could be loaded in similarly to how it was in this application (just scaled up).
 I didn't want users to have to enable loading unsafe scripts in their browser just to view any clue.

+## Components Used

+* React.js
+* react-select
+* react-select-fast-filter-options
+* react-virtualized-select
+* react-flippy
+* react-js-pagination
+* react-sidebar
+* axios
+* CORS Anywhere

+The jeopardy clue information is retrieved from jservice.io and Jeopardy (NBC).
+The jeopardy logo used is also from Jeopardy (NBC)